Make a Resolution

 7. Seconder’s Name, Telephone and Email

-8. BCLA Committees / Interest Groups Consulted (IF ANY) (Please include details about the consultation.)
+8. BCLA Committees / Interest Groups Consulted (IF ANY) (Please include a description of the consultation with the Section, Committee, or Interest Group.)

 9. Endorsement by BCLA Committees / Interest Groups (IF ANY) (Please include details about the endorsement process.)